sigmaSd/Rhook/README.md

 3- Confirm the hooks with [set_hooks](RunHook::set_hooks) method this step is necessary

+3.1- Hooks are closures that takes no input and return an option of the libc function as output.

+If the closure return `None` that is equivalent to returning `Some(original_function(args))` in other words it will run and use the original function output

+Inside the closure you have access to the libc function input + some imports from std (see src/scaffold.rs)

 4- Now you can carry on with the usual [Command](std::process::Command) methods ([output](std::process::Command::output), [spawn](std::process::Command::spawn),[status](std::process::Command::status),..)

 **Tricks:**